 Anne C. Van Cott, MD

-• Associate Professor
+Associate Professor of Neurology

 • Staff Neurologist, VA Pittsburgh Healthcare System

-• Director of VAPHS EEG Laboratory
+• Director, VAPHS EEG Laboratory

 Dr. Van Cott’s clinical and research interests focus on epilepsy and traumatic brain injury in the veteran population.
 She leads the VA Epilepsy Center of Excellence Consortium Site in Pittsburgh and is the Chair of the National VA Epilepsy Center of Excellence Women Veterans with Epilepsy Workgroup.
 She plays an active role in the teaching of medical students and mentors residents and junior faculty in research projects and career development planning.